What They Are | How to Avoid Them

 Contact Attorney Howard N. Sobel

 At the office of Howard N. Sobel, we provide comprehensive counsel to individuals throughout New Jersey who wish to address financial challenges through a bankruptcy petition.
-Contact our office online, or call us at 856-424-6400 to see if you qualify for a free initial consultation.
+Contact our office online, or call us at 856-424-6400 to see if you qualify for a free initial consultation (on selected cases).
 Evening and weekend appointments can be arranged upon request.
 We accept all major credit cards.